SOM-Research/sample-creator/README.md

 # What is this repository about?

 This repository contains the implementation of a methodology for creating representative samples from datasets.
-The tool allows selecting one or more variables (categorical o numerical) of interest related to software repositories to build a sample that is representative for such variables.
+The tool allows selecting one or more variables (categorical or numerical) of interest related to software repositories to build a sample that is representative for such variables.

-The methodology employes stratified random sampling to create representative samples, focusing on key variables of interest.
+The methodology employs stratified random sampling to create representative samples, focusing on key variables of interest.
 The following figure illustrates the approach.

 ![Approach](approach.png)